dealancer/validate/README.md

 This package provides the following validators.

+* `eq` (equals) validator compare a numeric value of a number or compare a count of elements in a string, a map, a slice, or an array.
+* `ne` (not equals) validators compare a numeric value of a number or compare a count of elements in a string, a map, a slice, or an array.
 * `gt` (greater than) validator compare a numeric value of a number or compare a count of elements in a string, a map, a slice, or an array.
 * `lt` (less than) validators compare a numeric value of a number or compare a count of elements in a string, a map, a slice, or an array.
 * `gte` (greater than or equal to) validator compare a numeric value of a number or compare a count of elements in a string, a map, a slice, or an array.